HallBM/PerScholas_JavaFullStackDev/CodingChallenges/2022-12-09 BRD_Customer Lookup/ReadME.md

-## Business Requirments Document for assignment:
+## Business Requirements Document for assignment:
 http://web.cse.ohio-state.edu/~bair.41/616/Project/Example_Document/Req_Doc_Example.html

 We will focus on this functionality: